eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 A log cracked in the bonfire.

-"He had the face of a wolf, surrounded by a halo of Dyson spheres."
+"I saw the face of a wolf, surrounded by a halo of Dyson spheres."

 An unpleasant sensation grew in Sabra's throat.
 Tiet looked directly at the fire, and his face was clad in carnelian.
 The sound of the fire, the wind, the sea disappeared.
 All she saw was Tiet’s face in the void, and the flames danced on his face.